rftafas/hdltools/README.md

 # hdltools

+## Installation

+- Download the repository
+- Go to repository directory (we assume it will be placed at '''./hdltools''')
+- Inttall with PIP
+  - pip install hdltools
+  - add '--upgrade' to replace a previous installation.

+# VHDL Generator

+# Register Bank Generator

 ## Aim
 The purpose of the code in this repository is to auto-generate a bank of registers using VHDL with an interface AXI Lite to be used in programmable logic design.